Search and Replace Tool (SRT)

 '*=*(key2|remove(.-))'

-the value of the database entry 'key2', but all '.' and '-' characters removed
+replace the whole input with the value of the database entry 'key2', with all '.' and '-' characters removed.

 Be careful when search or replace string contain special characters (such as ':').
 Avoid to write too complicated commands.